xonsh/xonsh/docs/tutorial.rst

     bash $ echo @(' '.join($(cat @('file%d.txt' % i)).strip() for i in range(6)))
     s n a i l s

+Additionally, if the script should exit if a command fails, set the environment variable ``$RAISE_SUBPROC_ERROR = True`` at the top of the file.
+Errors in Python mode will already raise exceptions and so this is roughly equivelent to Bash's `set -e`.

 Importing Xonsh (``*.xsh``)
 ==============================
 You can import xonsh source files with the ``*.xsh`` file extension using